Louisiana World War II Army Airfields

-Most of these air facilities were under the command of Third Air Force or the Army Air Forces Training Command (AAFTC) (A predecessor of the current-day United States Air Force Air Education and Training Command).
-In addition, the Air Technical Service Command (ATSC) commanded a significant number of airfields in a support roles.
+Most of these air facilities were under the command of Third Air Force or the Army Air Forces Training Command (AAFTC).
+In addition, the Air Technical Service Command (ATSC) ran a significant number of airfields in a support role.

 It is still possible to find remnants of these wartime airfields.
 Many were converted into municipal airports, some were returned to agriculture and several were retained as United States Air Force installations and were front-line bases during the Cold War.
 Hundreds of the temporary buildings that were used survive today, and are being used for other purposes.